molecule-one/api/batch-scoring.md

 ## Result format description
   - `targetSmiles` - Smiles specified by the user as an input in the batch request
   - `status` - `"ok" | "running" | "error"` - status of a given search.
 Pending searches are currently not listed in the output.
-  - `result` - Estimated synthetic complexity of the target compound, based on the best pathway that was found, mapped to range [1;10].
-Value `-1` is used as an error code.
+  - `result` - Estimated synthetic complexity of the target compound is a value between 1 and 10 that describes how hard it is to synthesize a given compound - the higher, the harder the synthesis is.
+Number of reactions in a pathway is the most important factor.
+    - 1-2 - The compound is commercially available and is relatively cheap.
+    - 2-4 - There is a short and straightforward synthesis found for this compound.
+    - 4-6 - A relatively long pathway, pathway with some uncertain reactions or with expensive starting materials was found.
+    - 6-10 - A long pathway with a lot of unlikely reactions was found or there is no synthesis found at all.
   - `price` - Estimated price (in USD) of starting materials needed for synthesis of fixed number of moles of the target compound. (*possible null value)
   - `certainty` - Aggregated certainty of all reactions found in the best synthesis pathway in range of [0;1]. (*possible null value)
   - `reactionCount` - Number of reactions in the best synthesis pathway. (*possible null value)